16 Top Things to Do in Boston in Winter

 Only hardcore sailors would be willing to rip through the frigid waters of Boston Harbor between November and April.
 Apparently, there are a ton of people willing to do just that.
 If you're one of them, bundle up and head to the Boston Sailing Center in Lewis Warf or Winthrop Frostbite Sailing Club in Winthrop (near Boston's Logan airport).

 In addition to the exhilaration you'll feel as the frosty breeze hits your cheeks, you'll be rewarded with an unbeatable view of the city.
 A sailing newbie?
 No worries.
-You can take lessons at the sailing center.
+You can take lessons at the sailing center, but you'll want to bundle up.

 Not willing to risk falling in (or getting frostbite)?
 Check out the sailing centers' websites to find race times, and head to the harbor to watch from the dry shore with a cup of something hot and steamy to warm your hands.